startupjs/startupjs/packages/startupjs/README.md

 ### `serverRoutes`

-Use hook 'serverRoutes' to add routes on the backend side.
+Use this hook to configure routes and handlers for those routes on the backend side.
 Perhaps you know this one called 'routes'

 ```js
   APP.on('serverRoutes', expressApp => {